Skip to Content

 This hike is a great morning or afternoon outing in summer and fall.
 There are plenty of things to do in the area.

 We’d recommend working up a sweat and an appetite on your hike and then stopping for a swim at the nearby Dorset Quarry, 0.2 miles north on VT 30.
-This is the oldest marble quarry in the United States, and you’ll be in good company on a sweltering summer day.

 Swimmers at Dorset Quarry in Vermont.

-Dorset Quarry, now a popular swimming hole, is the oldest marble quarry in the United States
+Dorset Quarry, now a popular swimming hole, is the oldest marble quarry in the United States.

 From there, head into the town of Dorset and stop at the Dorset Union Store, where you can grab a sandwich from the deli, a drink from the cooler, or an ice cream from the creemee stand in the front of the shop.